 It's subtle, but the Bay, fed by a swelling Pacific and melting glaciers and ice sheets, is growing faster than you think.
 The rise is slow and steady now, but around 2040 scientists project it will speed up.
 By then, in the time it will take a current pre-schooler to graduate from college, it will be too late to start to prepare for the water that will be rising onto our airport runways and into our shoreline streets.
 And though you can't see it, the groundwater table is also rising under your feet - pushed up as the Bay pushes in.
-Before long a big storm-like the train of atmospheric river events that drenched us over and over in 2017-will bring water into our basements and BART stations, onto our bridge approaches, even to our ballparks.
+Before long a big storm-like the train of atmospheric river events that drenched us over and over in 2017-will bring water into our basements and BART stations, onto our bridge approaches, our ballparks, and even release decades of toxic pollution into our groundwater.

 Going into another California drought and devastatingly dry fire season, it's easy to push sea level rise to the back of our minds.
 But the San Francisco Bay Area metropolitan region stands to be one of the hardest hit coastal areas in North America.
-Sea level rise will be worse here than other places for a variety of reasons relating to our unique ocean conditions, atmospheric changes, and Pacific geography-and the fact that we've built our roads and homes right up to the edge of nearly every shore.
+Sea level rise will be worse here than other places for a variety of reasons relating to our unique ocean conditions, atmospheric changes, and Pacific geography and the fact that we've built our roads and homes right up to the edge of nearly every shore.
+Impacts are influenced by our history of toxic dumping and exclusionary land use practices.
 We've done the studies - we know what's at risk when it comes to our people, our homes, our habitats, and our commutes.
 The threat is no longer vague.
 It's past time for us to get ready.

-At Risk of Flooding by 2060
+At Risk of Flooding by 2060\